 The plot concerns ex-pro-boxer Stack Pierce—from Killpoint and Low Blow—as an ex-military wacko who steals a nuclear weapon and Henry’s dishonorably discharged ex-Navy Seal gets a chance to redeem himself.

 The Patriot is a low-budget ‘80s action movie from Crown International.
 Now for the younger readers new to B-cinema: that may not mean anything.
 So just go into this not expecting “explosive,” but mediocre action and you’ll have a fun time with this dependable Frank Harris work.
-You’ve seen worse from the rip-off reels of ’80s Italian and Philippines cinema.
+You’ve seen worse from the rip-off reels of ’80s Italian and Philippines cinema and you can sample it with the trailer.

 The film’s soundtrack is composed by . . . well, is there any chance you’d be familiar with . . . well, with today’s state of narrow-playlist repeating American FM classic hits and classic rock radio stations, you may not be familiar with the hits “Thunder Island” and “Skakedown Cruise” by Jay Ferguson.
 Further back, he was a member of Spirit, which has the ‘60s progressive FM radio hit “I Got a Line on You.”
 The Patriot is one of Ferguson’s many soundtrack works, which includes The Terminator and A Nightmare on Elm Street 5: The Dream Child.
 He currently composes the music for CBS-TV’s CSI: Los Angeles.